 | Aptos | 47.81 | Not specified in this overview | No | DeFi and high-performance smart contracts |

 For readers comparing this to Xrp: the Xrp Ledger is commonly cited at roughly 1,500 tps.
-On this observed ranking, no listed network exceeds that figure; Solana comes closest, followed by Internet Computer and Coti Network.
+Within this observed ranking, no listed network exceeds that figure; Solana comes closest, followed by Internet Computer and Coti Network.

 Solana — 1,385 Tps